Watchlists & Sanctions: Business Search

 Sanctions and watchlist screening is a critical compliance requirement for financial institutions, fintech companies, and businesses handling payments or extending credit.
-This guide explains how Baselayer performs watchlist checks, where to find results in the API response, and how to interpret them for your compliance workflows.
+This guide explains how Baselayer performs watchlist checks as part of every Business Search, where to find results in the API response, and how to interpret them for your compliance workflows.

 What Gets Checked